stlim0730/farmview/README.md

 # Farmview

 ## Note
 - The instructions below help you install and run a local copy of the software on your computer for development purpose.
-It uses a remote database running on the [production server](http://farmview.herokuapp.com/), though.
+It still uses remote data on [Carto](https://carto.com/).
 - Updated on Sep 27 2017

 ## Requirements: for potential collaborators